Happy New Year!

 Multiplication Tables Check

 Please use the following instructions to access an activity to support your child in learning their times tables and preparing for the multiplication check.
-The game takes the same format as the government multiplication check which the children will complete at school within the next couple of weeks.
+The game takes the same format as the government multiplication check which the children will complete at school later this academic year.

 The check will have: